TWintersww/CodePath-Prework/README.md

 - Allows users to trade financial stocks inside an app
 - Easy to use interface for viewing stock information

+An app I would like to build is a wordle solver that the user can use while playing the wordle puzzle.
+Users would submit their guesses and mark the color outcomes for each guess.
+The app would then narrow down the possible words that could be the answer and provide the user with the optimal future guesses.

 ## Notes

 Describe any challenges encountered while building the app.